 It’s important to understand that no two homeowners insurance policies are created equal though.
 Different insurance companies offer different levels of coverage, different endorsements and riders, and have different conditions and limitations.

-Syracuse Homeowners Insurance
+Skaneateles Homeowners Insurance

 Whether you own or rent, insuring the place you call home can help protect you financially if you suffer a loss due to fire, theft, vandalism, or other covered events.
 It will also cover you in the event someone is injured while on your property and wins a legal judgment against you.